• Accessibility

 What is a manifesto?

 A manifesto is a declaration of your policies, aims and targets of the candidate.
-It should clearly lay out what your priorities are for your term in office and how you intend to make it happen.
+It should clearly lay out what your priorities are relating to key issues facing students and have you propose to find solutions for them.
 We recommend that you stick to no more than five key target areas that will form your manifesto, remember to think about how you are going to do it and who you will work with!

 For all candidates we require the following information which will form part of your campaign materials in The Student Elections advertising:

-• What experiences and roles you have that make you the best candidate for the role?
+• What experiences, skills, passions and roles you have that make you the best candidate for the role?

 • What your key priorities and targets are if you were successful in being elected?